-2023-24 School Safety Plan
+2024-25 School Safety Plan

 School safety is a high priority for our school and district.
 Lemon Crest has a complete comprehensive School Safety Plan that addresses a multitude of safety concerns and scenarios.
 The Lemon Crest Safety Plan is updated and reviewed in the fall of every school year.
 Staff members are prepared and qualified in areas of CPR, first aid, conflict resolution, and counseling.
 The staff is knowledgeable and has participated with students in duck and cover, fire, and lockdown drills held regularly.
 Fire drills are completed monthly.
 Earthquake drills are conducted quarterly.
-Lockdown drills are conducted annually.
+Lockdown drills, as well as shelter-in-place drills, are conducted annually.

 The complete Safety Plan is on file in the school office.
 All volunteers and visitors to our campus are required to sign in and out at the front office using the Ident-a-kid system.
 (During the COVID pandemic, visitors and volunteers are not on campus.)
 All classrooms are equipped with up-to-date emergency kits and have telephone access to the office.
 We have Epi-Pens and an AED (automated external defibrillator), on site for emergency use.
-A new safety plan was reviewed and discussed by the SSC on September 14, 2023.
+A new safety plan was reviewed and discussed by the SSC in Fall 2024.
+The School Safety Plan was approved by the LUSD School Board on October 10, 2024.
 The most current state guidelines regarding health and illness protocols are included in this safety plan.